jharoian-mchp/hub-75/docs/Prepare BeagleV-Fire Board for Hub-75.md

 ### Select No for custom settings
 ![](images/Pasted image 20250725140535.png)
 ### Press the RESET button when imaging is completed

+The board will come up and after the login prompt appears, it will continue to configure itself and reboot.
+Wait for the reboot to complete prior to continuing to the next step.

 ![](images/Pasted image 20250725141913.png)

 ## Update the Kernel to enable the simple frame-buffer